 Middle distance races are a little more spread out in terms of records held, however it seems that most consistently races are won by those of Northern African descent.
 We do quite often see here though that people of Kenyan, Ethiopian and Arabic nations do well in middle distance races.

-Sprinting is dominated almost exclusively by West Africans who can trace their lineage back to countries like Senegal, Cameroon or other countries in that general vicinity.
+Sprinting is dominated almost exclusively by West Africans who can trace their lineage back to countries like Senegal, Cameroon, Ghana or other countries in that general vicinity.

 Weight lifting, throwing sports, power-lifting and most other strength and power oriented sports are dominated almost exclusively by Caucasians, particularly those of Scandinavian descent.

-Those are just a few examples, there are many more but this provides a bit of insight to start with.
+Those are just a few examples, there are many more but this provides a bit of insight.
 Genetics role in athletic performance seems to take shape when we look at possible reasons for the dominance of certain sports.

 Lets start with long distance running.
-Kenyans have been shown to have a higher predominance of slow-twitch or type I muscle fibres.
-These are the fibres responsible for endurance due to oxidative characteristics and their production and utilisation of aerobic enzymes.
+Kenyans have been shown to have a higher predominance of fast-twitch muscle fibres.
+Yes, you heard that right, fast-twitch, not slow-twitch.
+These fibres in Kenyans are not like type IIa and IIb in other people.
+Kenyans have fast twitch muscle fibres that exhibit much greater oxidative characteristics than fast twitch fibres in other.
 They also have a much higher lung capacity.